MLOps Blog

 • Integrate APIs

 The tool is positioned as a library that supports GitFlow for data science projects, allows automatic generation of reports, and hides complex details of using external services.
 Examples of external services include cloud platforms: AWS, Azure, GCP, and others.
 For infrastructure tasks, DVC, docker, and Terraform are also used.
-Recently, there is an infrastructural aspect of ML projects attracting more attention.
+Recently, there is an infrastructural aspect of machine learning projects attracting more attention.

 The library is flexible and provides a wide range of functionality; from sending reports and publishing data, to distributing cloud resources for a project.

-11. AutoKeras
+AutoKeras

 AutoKeras is an open-source library for Automated Machine Learning (AutoML).
 With AutoML frameworks, you can automate the processing of raw data, choose a machine learning model, and optimize the hyperparameters of the learning algorithm.

-• Streamline ML model development
+• Streamline machine learning model development

 AutoML reduces the biases and variances that happen when humans develop machine learning models, and streamlines the development of a machine learning model.